Why stores are saying “hero bonus” instead of “hazard pay”

 McDonald’s, Albertsons and Kroger did not respond to requests for comment on how they chose the labels for additional employee pay.

-Dawn Lerman, an associate professor of marketing at Fordham University, explained that “positive words and positive emotions tend to create perceptions of low risk.”
+Dawn Lerman, a professor of marketing and executive director of the Center for Positive Marketing at Fordham University, explained that companies likely chose the term “hero bonus” because “positive words and positive emotions tend to create perceptions of low risk.”

 “They would rather call it that rather than hazard pay because it gives customers greater confidence in that retailer and increases the likelihood that customers will still patronize that retailer,” she said.